wangcj05/allopy/docs/source/optimizers/portfolio.rst

 For example, if you have a benchmark (beta) returns stream, 9 other asset classes over 10000 trials and 40 periods, the simulation tensor will be 40 x 10000 x 10 with the first asset axis being the returns of the benchmark.
 In such a case, the active portfolio optimizer can be used to optimize the portfolio relative to the benchmark.

+The :class:`PortfolioOptimizer` houses the following convenience methods:

+:maximize_returns:
+    Maximize the returns of the portfolio.
+You may put in volatility or CVaR constraints for this procedure.

+:minimize_volatility:
+    Minimizes the total portfolio volatility

+:minimize_cvar:
+    Minimizes the conditional value at risk (expected shortfall of the portfolio)

+:maximize_sharpe_ratio:
+    Maximizes the Sharpe ratio of the portfolio.

 .. autoclass:: allopy.optimize.PortfolioOptimizer
     :members: